garro95/priority-queue/README.rst

 Changes
 -------

+* 0.5.3 New implementation of the `Default` trait avoids the requirement that `P: Default`
 * 0.5.2 Fix documentation formatting
 * 0.5.1 Add some documentation for `iter_mut()`
 * 0.5.0 Fix #7 implementing the `iter_mut` features